 Each precinct elects a Chairperson, a Vice-Chairperson, and a Secretary/Treasurer, which are all volunteer positions.
 The Chair and Vice-Chair are responsible for organizing the annual precinct meetings and attending the New Hanover Democratic Party meetings, which are held monthly.

 Precincts are considered “organized” if they have a precinct committee, which are simply five active Democrats who live in the precinct and were elected to officer positions during the annual precinct meeting.
 The precinct committee’s make-up should reflect the make-up of the neighborhood itself, representing a similar mix of genders, ages, races, and ethnic backgrounds.
 You don’t have to be an officer to be active and involved, though.
 Simply coming to the meetings, speaking your mind, and pitching in is a huge help.
 The more people who are involved, the bigger impact they’ll be able to make.

 HOW OFTEN DO PRECINCTS MEET?

-Precincts meet annually This year, all meetings occur between February 5th and February 19th.
+Precincts meet annually For 2020, all meetings occur between February 15th and March 14th.
 Your first step is to find out when your precinct is getting together and make plans to attend.